-We sat down with Emma Chow from ‘Mike E & Emma’ on EDGE96ONE for the goods on on-air personalities, landing the gig and maintaining a work/life balance:
+We sat down with Emma Chow from ‘Mike E & Emma’ on EDGE96ONE for the goods on on-air personalities, landing the gig and that work/life middle ground:

 How to get ON the radio, and how to be GOOD on the radio.